hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 configuration that are used to install and configure each VPN server automatically.
 Also, WireGuard configuration files are created automatically for each client during deployment that can be shared with and used by the clients to connect to the VPN servers.
+So, the client setup using these configuration files is also shown.

 ## Overview